How to Write a CV and a Cover Letter

-Writing a CV when you’ve not got much experience can be tricky.
-Don’t worry, the people looking at your CV were in the same position too once.
+Writing your application when you haven’t got much experience can be daunting.
+But don’t worry: the people looking at your application were in the same position too once.
 Include all the important things and you’ll be fine.

 What to Include

-There are no set rules on what to include, but you can’t go wrong with the following:
+There are no set rules on what to include, but you should normally include the following:

-- Education – The name of each institution, your qualifications, and the dates you attended.
-If you've completed any projects then be sure to include details of these.
+- Education: The name of each institution, your qualifications, and the dates you attended.

-- Experience – Jobs, internships, work experience, and positions of responsibility like being head of your science club.
+- Experience: This includes jobs, internships, work experience, university projects and positions of responsibility like being head of your science club.

-- Prizes and Scholarships – If you’ve received awards you can either list them in a separate section or include it with details of your education.
+- Prizes and scholarships: If you’ve received awards it can look impressive if you list them in a separate section.
+Alternatively, you can just include them in the details of your education.

-- Skills – Relevant skills such as proficiency with programming languages and software packages, knowledge of foreign languages, and first aid training.
-Break these down based on your how experienced you are, such as ‘beginner’, ‘intermediate’ and ‘advanced’.
+- Skills: This covers relevant skills such as proficiency in programming languages and software packages, knowledge of foreign languages, and even first aid training.
+Break these down based on how experienced you are, such as ‘beginner’, ‘intermediate’ and ‘advanced’.

 Whatever you do, don’t lie!

 Double check all your spelling and grammar.
-Get a friend to read over it to check for mistakes, and also to see whether you've clearly highlighted all the important skills mentioned in the job description.
+Get a friend to read over it to check for mistakes and also to see whether you've clearly highlighted all the important skills mentioned in the job description.

 The original CV guide article was written by Joseph Dudley.